divineunited/gdoc-summaries/README.md

 This is an executive summary that will get sent alongside the email that the receiver of the email can quickly read and make sure they're intereseted in the content before going in and signing off.

+## For Developers
+- Create a python virtual env
+- then: `pip install -r requirements.txt`
+- to run tests: `pytest -k test_run`